 This recipe blends fresh or frozen strawberries with yogurt and gets a citrus boost from orange juice.
 The almond flavor comes from both almond milk and slivered almonds, though you could double up on the nuts if you like.

 The virgin Miami vice is a slightly more indulgent smoothie that is a delicious treat worthy of dessert.
 It's a lot of fun to make, especially with kids because they'll love creating the fruity stripes.

 This recipe includes creamy layers with pineapple and coconut.
 The other layers add strawberry and lime to that base.
 You can make as many stripes in each glass as you like; just be sure to save a few strawberries for garnishing.

 11 of 11

 The key to this tasty recipe is vanilla soy milk, yogurt, and a chocolate hazelnut spread like Nutella.
-Add two large bananas and ice, give it a whirl through the blender and enjoy the guilt-free deliciousness!
+Add two large bananas and ice, give it a whirl through the blender and you're good to go!